thepembeweb/udagram-microservices-app/README.md

 ***

-### Running app as a deployement on local kubernetes
+### Running app as a deployment on local Kubernetes
-If you have already followed steps for deploying as docker container then you can follow steps below.
+If you have already followed steps for deploying as a docker container then you can follow the steps below.
 If not, then follow steps 1-6 from the previous section and then continue from here.

-1. Enable kubernetes on docker desktop.
+1. Enable Kubernetes on docker desktop.

 Docker desktop app > Preferences(Settings on windows) > Kubernetes > Check "Enable Kubernetes"

-This will take a few minutes to setup and download the cli.
+This will take a few minutes to setup and download the CLI.

 Verify running the below command on terminal